leorochael/warsaw-banking/README.md

     buildah unshare -- ./build.sh

-This will create a container named `warsaw-container` and a file named `cert_override.txt` under the folder `root/artifacts`.

-Locate your firefox profile folder with the command:

-    cat ~/.mozilla/firefox/profiles.ini

-Your profile will be the one with the key `Default=1`.
-The profile path will be in the `Path=` key.

-Authorize your firefox profile to access the site with the command:

-    cat root/artifacts/cert_override.txt >> ~/.mozilla/firefox/<PROFILE PATH>/cert_override.txt

-Restart firefox if it was already running (e.g. go to `about:profiles` and click the button `Restart normally...`).
+Usage:
+===

+Run the container with:

+    ./run.sh

-And finally, run the container with:
+Once you get to the container shell, run firefox with:

-    podman run --rm -ti --net=host warsaw-banking
+    firefox --no-remote &

+Saved files will be downloaded in the `~/Downloads` folder.
+Move them to `/tmp` to share them with the host machine.

 TODO:
 ===

+ - Installation currently adds the locally generated Warsaw Certificate Authority to the firefox profile of the `ubuntu` user.
+    - Find a way to avoid that, as it's dangerous.
- - Automate creating the profile and appending the generated `cert_override.txt` in the container inside firefox during build
+    - Instead, automate creating the profile and appending the generated `cert_override.txt` in the `ubuntu` user's firefox profile during build.
- - Automate `xauth add` or some other form of using .Xauthority from outside the container.
  - Find a way to mount or export the `Downloads` folder from the container so it's easier to export PDF receipts and stuff
     - This means finding a way of making the internal `ubuntu` user run as the same uid as the user running podman.
     - A less satisfying alternative is to mount an external directory, chown to the ubuntu user at boot and chown to root at container shutdown.
+    - Or perhaps, make the host user share a group with the container, so no `chown`ing is necessary.
-    - Even less satisfying, but better than nothing, is to create a subdirectory on `/tmp`.
+    - Even less satisfying, but better than nothing, is to create a subdirectory on `/tmp` from which the host use can copy files to their own folder.
  - Create `.desktop` launcher and app indicator that shows warsaw is running, like pgadmin4
- - Uninstall unnecessary packages (e.g. sshd) during `root/install.sh`
+ - Uninstall unnecessary packages (e.g. sshd, cron) during `root/install.sh`
- - Use [`equivs`](https://eric.lubow.org/2010/creating-dummy-packages-on-debian/) to create a fake zenity package to save on all its dependencies.
-   - This will probably require a separate build container, as `equivs` and deps require 200+MB